Trump-backed Levy wins GOP Senate primary in Connecticut - NewsBreak

 Trump-backed Levy wins GOP Senate primary in Connecticut

-HARTFORD, Conn.
-(AP) — Leora Levy, a first-time political candidate who received a late endorsement from former President Donald Trump, won the Connecticut Republican primary for U.S. Senate in an upset Tuesday that could signal a shift for the state GOP after years of backing moderates.
+Leora Levy, a first-time political candidate who received a late endorsement from former President Donald Trump , won the Connecticut Republican primary for U.S. Senate in an upset Tuesday that could signal a shift for the state GOP after years of backing moderates.

 She appeared stunned by the victory when she appeared before a cheering crowd of supporters in her hometown of Greenwich.